Yoonit-Labs/vue-yoonit-components/src/components/molecules/PostCard/README.md

 ## YooPostCard

-Component used to display a notification space to the user
+Component used for card creation

 ## Usage